intercede-sdk/sample-scripts/README.md

 ```

 Note that newer versions of PowerShell are able to handle invalid JSON better in `Configure_OAuth.ps1`.
 PowerShell Core (https://github.com/PowerShell/PowerShell) is highly recommended.

+## Prerequisites

+Follow the documentation on allowing OAuth calls (Security Settings > Logon Method, and Edit Roles, and create user etc) Point to docs